Greek Chicken Bowls

 • Use different sauces.
 While I prefer the garlic yogurt sauce’s flavor, you can use other types of sauces, like homemade tzatziki sauce, Greek dressing, or tahini.

-• Add extra toppings.
-Like hummus, sliced avocado, pickled red onion, or roasted chickpeas (my favorite!).
+• Add extra toppings, like hummus, sliced avocado, pickled red onion, air fryer chickpeas, or roasted chickpeas (my favorite!).

 Storage instructions